 That’s because fermenting helps to break down phytic acid.

-Fermenting grains, seeds, and beans decreases the phytic acid via the formation of organic acid [R].
+Fermenting grains, seeds, and beans decrease the phytic acid via the formation of organic acid [R].

 Tip: try fermenting your own seeds in water and apple cider vinegar overnight before eating to enhance absorption and add probiotics.